JeeNodes are RF enabled AVR328P boards using the same development tools as the Arduino. We love the JeeLabs weblog, jcw inspires us.

 The first thing to do is to connect the PCB to your HAH.
 To do this you will need the attach/program cable

-We use 'curl' to retrieve the hex file images that will be flashed onto the AVR Mega328P device on the HAHnode PCB.
+The hex file images for the code that we want to flash onto the AVR chip are held online in the project code repository at googlecode.
+We use 'curl' to retrieve the hex file images that will be flashed onto the AVR Mega328P-PU device on the HAHnode PCB.

-Once you have flash either of these configuration sketches you can configure your NODE
+Once you have flashed this configuration sketch you can configure your Node.

 Available commands: